When to Use Past vs Passed: Definitions and Examples

 • He walked past me without saying hello.

-When used as a preposition, past means beyond a particular place or time.
+The word past is also used as a preposition in the sentence. when it is used as a preposition, it means beyond a particular place or time.

 • It’s already past midnight.